johnlam90/clusterapi-gitops-helm/README.md

 - To simplify kubernetes deployments using using declarative (ClusterAPI)  style code
 - Use helm to modify k8 cluster values based on requirement.
 This helps in code reusability
 - Version control
-- Using GitOps(ArgoCD) to deploy, scale-in/scale-out your Kubernetes infrastructure
+- Using GitOps(ArgoCD) to deploy, scale-in/scale-out and rollback your Kubernetes clusters.

 ## Prerequisites